paypal/paypal-checkout-components/README.md

 - Do you use **React.js, Angular.js or Ember.js** to render your page?
 If so, you should use the [**React.js, Angular.js or Ember.js Elements**](./docs/frameworks.md),
   which provide native support for each of these frameworks, so you can drop PayPal Buttons in any of your front-end views.

-- Do you have your own **standalone checkout button** and you only want to use the PayPal Checkout flow?
-If so you should use the [**PayPal Checkout**](./docs/checkout.md) component, which opens up the PayPal Checkout flow on-demand, when you decide.

 - Do you have a mark integration?
 In this case, you should look at the [Mark Integration](./docs/mark.md) docs to decide how best to integrate PayPal Checkout